jlaitue/jlaitue.github.io/_pages/more.md

 Food
 ======
-* I have an international food blog! [@il_thermopolium](https://www.instagram.com/il_thermopolium/)
+* I LOVE food!
+Cooking and certainly eating, which is one of the reasons I have an international food blog! [@il_thermopolium](https://www.instagram.com/il_thermopolium/)
-* I love to cook and all types of food in particular mexican, japanese, italian and french cuisine

 Sports
 ======
-* Rowing: Member of Club España Row Crew Mexico City 2011-2017
+* Club España Row Crew, Mexico 2011-2017.
+Current 2km run time is ~8min,
-* Calisthenics: Building super human strength.
+  training to return to under 7:30min
-* Running: 10k Paris 2022 in 00:41:56 min
+* Running: 10k Paris 2022 in 00:41:56
-* Swimming: 5k open sea race, Acapulco Mexico 2018
+* Swimming: 2.5k open sea race, Acapulco Mexico 2018. ~01:35:00
-* Snowboard and skiing: Best sport ever with the best views.
+* I love snowboarding

 Extra
 ======